-• Manufacturers Sales Tax Exemption - Businesses that are engaged in manufacturing or certain types of Research and Development are eligible to apply to the California Board of Equalization for an exemption on the state portion of sales tax (4.19%) for the purchase of equipment essential for their business.
-This incentive tax is effective July 1, 2014 and will sunset in 2022.

-- California Competes Tax Credit Fund A business in California or looking to locate in California may apply to the Governor's Office of Economic Development (Go-Biz) for tax credits that can be used for up to five years to offset California Income Tax.
+- Manufacturers Sales Tax Exemption Businesses that are engaged in manufacturing or certain types of research and development are eligible to apply to the California Board of Equalization for an exemption on the state portion of sales tax (4.19 percent) for the purchase of equipment essential for their business.
+This incentive tax is effective July 1, 2014, and will sunset in 2022. - California Competes Tax Credit Fund A business in California or looking to locate in California may apply to the Governor's Office of Economic Development (Go-Biz) for tax credits that can be used for up to five years to offset California Income Tax.
 Each fiscal year, Go-Biz will have application windows for a set pool of available credits.
-Businesses will apply and be evaluated based upon job creation, economic impact to the state, and other factors to be granted the credits.
-Small businesses are defined as those with under \$2 million in gross receipts have 25 percent of the pool set aside for their benefit and use. - New Employment Credit A business that locates in designated Economically Disadvantaged Areas of California (former Enterprise Zones and census tracts with high poverty and unemployment) are eligible for a tax credit for hiring eligible employees.
+Businesses may apply and be evaluated based upon job creation, economic impact to the state, and other factors to be granted taxcredits.
+Small businesses, defined as those with under \$2 million in gross receipts, have 25 percent of the pool set aside for their benefit and use.

+Disadvantaged Areas of California (former Enterprise Zones and census tracts with high poverty and unemployment) are eligible for a tax credit for hiring eligible employees.
 Imperial County has a number of eligible census tracts and the former Enterprise Zone areas.
-A business that creates a "net new job," can reserve a tax credit within 30 days of hiring the employee with the Franchise Tax Board.
+A business that creates a "net new job," can reserve a tax credit with the Franchise Tax Board within 30 days of hiring the employee.
 The net new job increases the overall full-time employee count from the prior tax year by hiring a full-time employee who works at least 35 hours per week, meets the defined eligibility criteria, and is paid over 150 percent of minimum wage.
 This is a tax credit that can offset any income tax with the State of California.
 The following is a map of eligible areas in Imperial County.